croaky/laptop/learn/books/paysys/ach.md

 two banks may exchange transactions bilaterally rather than using one of ACH operators.
 Extreme low cost and efficiency of operators discourages this.

+## Ownership

+ACH is owned, in effect, by banks that belong to it.
+NACHA is a non-profit that oversees network.
+NACHA's bylaws govern voting power.

+Unlike card networks, NACHA is not involved in processing.
+Transaction switching is done by an operator.

+There are two operators:

+* the Federal Reserve Bank
+* Electronic Payments Network (EPN), owned by The Clearing House

+In e-commerce,
+we see third-party brands appearing next to card brands on checkout pages.
+If a merchant accepts ACH, common to see "pay with your bank account".

+NACHA's budget and role is limited but ACH has grown a large network because banks pay no "tax" to NACHA.

+## Regulation

+ACH transactions are governed by
+NACHA rules and Federal Reserve Bank regulation.

+NACHA rules bind banks and operators.
+These rules are voted on by NACHA member banks.

+Originators and receivers are bound by contracts with banks.

+U.S. law applies to many types of ACH transactions:

+* Regulation E of the Fed,
+  implementing the Electronic Fund Transfer Act, applies to consumer transactions,
+  It specifies consumers' right to return unauthorized transactions.
+* U.C.C.
+4 and 4a apply to ACH corporate credit transfers.
+* Federal government ACH transactions are regulated by the Treasury Department.

+If there is a conflict, U.S. law prevails over private association rules.